You’ll spend your time actively exploring

 Choice of daily activities

-Walk, kayak, and swim.
-Every day, we board 10-person, naturalist-guided skiffs for a variety of outings.
-On days with low water levels, we’ll hike on terra firma to learn about the lavish vegetation of the rain forest.
-When water levels are too high for walking, the skiffs provide nimble access, allowing us to thread through narrow, inviting tributaries.
+Walk, kayak, paddleboard and swim.
+Every day, we board custom-outfitted 12-person, naturalist-guided skiffs for a wildlife spotting and a variety of outings.
+Depending on water levels, we’ll hike on terra firma to learn about the lavish vegetation of the rain forest.
+Skiffs provide nimble access, allowing us to thread through narrow, inviting tributaries in search of diverse birds, river dolphins, elusive primates and other creatures of the Amazon.
 We also venture to a place where Victoria water lilies can extend over six feet in diameter.
 Powerful nighttime scopes allow for exciting, evening skiff explorations in search of nocturnal creatures.
 Skiffs also provide an excellent platform for photography.
-Our ship is the only one in the region equipped with a fleet of kayaks, providing the rare privilege of intimate up-close experiences in this magical environment.
+Our ship is the only one in the region equipped with a fleet of kayaks and paddleboards, providing the rare privilege of intimate up-close experiences in this magical environment.
 If you happen upon a spectacular jabiru stork, the tallest flying bird in South America, you can stop and observe quietly for as long as you like.
 Or you may opt to stay on board Delfin II to enjoy a rejuvenating massage.
 Each day the choice of what to do is yours.

 Explore the river’s terrain and wildlife